hirakjd007/vaccine-notifier/README.md

 ## Installation

-### Note: This library requires Python 3.6+ and Linux or MacOS and a Telegram BOT to send messages to telegram user/channel
+### Note: This library requires Python 3.6+ and a Telegram BOT to send messages to telegram user/channel

 1. Install Python  See [Python documentation](https://www.python.org/downloads/) for more details on how to install Python .